About The Swedish Environmental Protection Agency

 In addition, the department is responsible for the coordination and development of the Agency’s outdoor recreation matters.

-The remit of the Climate Action Department is to implement climate-related policy and work to reduce air pollution.
+The remit of the Department for Climate and Air Quality is to implement climate-related policy and work to reduce air pollution.
 To do so, it undertakes to supply knowledge, develop policy instruments and take action.
 The Department bears primary responsibility for implementing measures to enable four of Sweden’s national environmental objectives – Reduced Climate Impact, A Protective Ozone Layer, Clean Air and Natural Acidification Only – to be achieved.
 The Department is also in charge of monitoring progress towards, and evaluating, these objectives.

-In cooperation with the Natural Environment Department (N) and the Circular Economy Department (S), the Climate Action Department is responsible for providing support in issues of environmental law and in the form of economic analyses for the whole Swedish EPA.
+In cooperation with the Department for Nature and Wildlife (N) and the Department for a Resource efficient Society (S), the Department for Climate and Air Quality is responsible for providing support in issues of environmental law and in the form of economic analyses for the whole Swedish EPA.

 The remit of this Department is to implement environmental policy concerning biodiversity, ecosystem services, and landscape and wildlife management.
 The remit also includes being responsible for supplying knowledge, developing policy instruments and implementing measures.